monkeytower-internet-agency/n8n-server-tutorial/01-planning/README.md

 **Enterprise Options:** For mission-critical deployments, consider premium providers like Hetzner, OVHcloud, or AWS Lightsail, which offer enhanced SLAs, advanced monitoring, and enterprise support (at higher cost).

+**Note:** We build these advanced monitoring features for our scope in this tutorial!

 **Need help choosing a provider?** Olaf Klein from monkeytower internet agency can provide personalized recommendations based on your specific needs.
 Visit [www.monkeytower.net](https://www.monkeytower.net) for VPS setup assistance.

 ### Key Factors to Consider